daggerok/daggerok.github.io/src/README.md

 home: true
 heroImage: me-2020-11.jpeg
 heroText: Maksim Kostromin
-tagline: I do software engineering, music, love and peace 🙂
+tagline: I do software engineering, trading, music, love and peace 🙂
             This site is all about me, my life, work and interests.
             I don't think that you can find it very useful, because all posts here are pretty much specific...